rehmahahmed/CodSoft/README.md

 Apply Random Forest classifier on the preprocessed data via pipeline.
 Fit and Predict.
 Apply Gradient Boosting classifier on the preprocessed data via pipeline.
 Fit and Predict.
 Print Accuracy of each.
+Logistic Regression Accuracy: 0.811
+Random Forest Accuracy: 0.8435
+Gradient Boosting Accuracy: 0.863

+3) Movie Genre Classsification
+Import all modules.
+Load the dataset.
+Dropping irrelevant columns.
+Preprocessing data so textual data can be trained, since genre classification is based on plot summary of the movie and other featuers such as movie name, cast, etc.
+Apply Naive Bayes classifier on the preprocessed data via inversing the labelencodings done while preprocessing.
+Fit and Predict.
+Print Accuracy.
+Accuracy: 0.54

+5) Credit Card Fraud Detection
+Import all modules.
+Load the dataset.
+Dropping irrelevant columns.
+Apply Random Forest classifier on the preprocessed data.
+Fit and Predict.
+Print Accuracy.
+Accuracy: 1.0